What's the Difference Between a Cafe and a Restaurant?

 You'll also find different ambiances and atmospheres at cafes compared to restaurants.
 Cafes provide a more open, informal, and independent environment than restaurants.
 Some cafes have designed their layout with different sitting areas to catch up with friends or get the perfect latte art picture for Instagram!

 Restaurants come in many different forms.
-Enjoy a quick bite at a fast-food restaurant or reserve a table at an exclusive fine dining experience.
+Enjoy a tasty bite at a mediterranean restaurant or reserve a table at an exclusive fine dining steakhouse.
 Despite the vast differences between the various types of restaurants, they all share one obvious similarity - food!
 Food is what distinguishes a restaurant from a cafe.

 The experience at fast-food restaurants differs from a formal, sit-down restaurant.
 Some fast-food establishments are similar to cafes.
 You place your order at a counter and sit where you want inside.
 Sit down restaurants have wait staff to tend to your table.
 Many eat-in restaurants also serve alcohol and may have a bar area.